-Nicki Minaj’s Beefs: A History of All of Her Celebrity Feuds
+From Cardi B to Remy Ma: A History of Nicki Minaj's Celebrity Beefs

 If there’s one vital lesson the music world has taught us over the years, it’s don’t mess with Nicki Minaj.

-The 34-year-old rapper has cemented herself as a wig-loving, expletive-laden-lyric-delivering, no-nonsense force to be reckoned with.
+The 35-year-old rapper has cemented herself as a wig-loving, expletive-laden-lyric-delivering, no-nonsense force to be reckoned with.
 So, naturally, she’s had her fair share of feuds with other celebs.

 The “Anaconda” rapper has sparred with the likes of Miley Cyrus, Taylor Swift, Mariah Carey and more.

-However, last April, Minaj told Ellen DeGeneres that she regrets her past feuds with fellow stars, saying, “I’m a sweet person, and I don’t wanna be mean to people.”
+However, in April 2016, Minaj told Ellen DeGeneres that she regrets her past feuds with fellow stars, saying, “I’m a sweet person, and I don’t wanna be mean to people.”

 Here, a list of stars who’ve found themselves on the rapper’s bad side.